Pachamama Alliance regularly makes many references to the unparallelled biodiversity of the Amazon rainforest, but what do we mean when we say that?

 Below, we highlight just a tiny fraction of the magnificent life that exists in the precious Amazon rainforest.

 Over 90% of the Amazon’s species are insects.
 One square mile of Amazon houses over 50,000 insect species on average.
 Most of those are varieties of beetle.
-The Longhorn Beetle can grow to be over 6 inches long.
+The Longhorn Beetle can grow to be over six inches long.

 Peanut Head Beetle